anaramirli/human-activity-recognition/README.md

 Used Dataset: [Human Activity Recognition Using Smartphone](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 #### Dir description
 1. **UCI HAR Dataset**: Original (PrädBioSys → Customer Behavior ) dataset files.
 Description of the dataset can be found in README.md.
-For this project, we don't use ready-to-fit dataset, instead, we carry out feature engineering on raw data and use it.
+For this project, we don't use a ready-to-fit dataset, instead, we carry out feature engineering on raw data and use it.
+But of course, you can skip this part, and directly fit the ready-to-fit to your own model.
+You can also access the manipulated data we generated in the ```dataset``` folder, and skip directly to the ```4. model building and testing.ipynb``` where you can train the model with the generated dataset.
 2. **bokeh dashboard**: Contains bokeh dashboard scripts for raw data and training result visualization.
 For activating, go into the directory and run ```bokeh serve --show main.py``` in command prompt.

     ```